What is the Difference Between Chapter 7 and Chapter 13 Bankruptcy

 For example, if you are behind on your mortgage and could go into foreclosure, you could file for Chapter 13 bankruptcy.
 This would put a hold on the foreclosure process, help you get rid of other debts, and get you onto a payment plan to get caught up on your mortgage.

-Alternatively, having large credit card debt, which is unsecured debt, means you would want to consider filing for Chapter 7 bankruptcy to help you discharge that debt.
+Alternatively, if your concern is large credit card debt, which is unsecured debt, means you would want to consider filing for Chapter 7 bankruptcy to help you discharge that unsecured debt.
+Chapter 7 bankruptcy puts an immediate stop to all collections activity, including phone calls, billing, foreclosure, car repossession, and garnishment and levies.

 Other Differences Between Chapter 7 and Chapter 13

-There are some other differences between the two bankruptcies to be aware of.
-One of the most prominent ones, and which usually defines which type of bankruptcy you choose, has to do with your property.
+There are some other differences between the two bankruptcies which your bankruptcy attorney can review with you.
+One of the most prominent differences in the two types of personal bankruptcy and which usually defines which type of bankruptcy you choose, has to do with property.

-In Chapter 7 bankruptcy, you sell unnecessary property to pay off as much of your debts as possible. what is sold off is determined in part by the trustee for the bankruptcy assigned to your case.
-Examples of what can be sold off are a second home or property that is not your primary residence, investments that are not part of your retirement accounts or expensive vehicles not covered by bankruptcy exemptions.
-Chapter 7 bankruptcy puts an immediate stop to all collections activity, including phone calls, billing, foreclosure, car repossession, and garnishment and levies.
+In Chapter 7 bankruptcy, you sell unnecessary property to pay off as much of your debts as possible.
+What is sold off is determined in part by the trustee for the bankruptcy assigned to your case.
+Examples of what can be sold off are a second home or property that is not your primary residence, investments that are not part of your retirement accounts, or expensive vehicles not covered by bankruptcy exemptions.

 Schedule a Consultation With a Minnesota Bankruptcy Lawyer